CHAITANYA-2002/machine-learning-projects/Gait trajectory/README.md

 1. Clone the repository: `git clone https://github.com/your-username/your-project.git`
 2. Install the required dependencies: `tenserflow, keras, cuda, cudnn`

-## Usage

-1. Prepare and preprocess your input data following the guidelines provided in the project documentation.
-2. Run the training script to train the DNN and LSTM model: `python train.py`
-3. Utilize the trained model to make predictions: `python predict.py`

 ## Credits

-This project is a collaborative effort by [Your Name] and [Collaborator's Name].
-It is part of [University/Institution Name]'s [Course Name] curriculum.
+This project is a collaborative effort by [Chaitanya Khurana] and [Aryan Rana] under the mentorship of [Mr. Suchit Bhai Patel][linkedin.com/in/suchit-patel-91a24116b]

 ## License